 Take a look at our guide on how a solar pool heater actually works below.

 Gator clamps are added to your roof or sunspot.

 These clamps are designed to expand and contract in order to give the solar panels room to move and angle themselves towards sunlight.
 These will be added to your roof or sunny spot—wherever you choose that to be and then secured in place to ensure that you get the maximum sunlight.

 PVC pipe is connected along the outside of the panels.

 These will transport the water that will be heated by the solar energy and are connected together by a panel clamp gasket that optimizes energy harvesting and protects your roof.
 A panel clamp is then added over the top and bottom to secure everything in place, with a gator clamp over the top.
 The water is then ready to run across the PVC Pipe, harvesting the sun’s energy as it goes.

-- Solar collectors connected to the feed and return lines
+Solar collectors connect to the feed and return lines.